 Some of our clients may experience difficulty in supporting their current operations and implementing their business plans.
 These clients may reduce their spending on our services, or may not be able to discharge their payment and other obligations to us.
 These circumstances are influenced by general economic and industry-specific conditions, and could have a material adverse impact on our business, financial condition and results of operations.
 In addition, as a result of these conditions, our clients, in particular our Internet-related clients that may experience (or that anticipate experiencing) difficulty raising capital, may elect to scale back the resources they devote to customer service technology, including services such as ours.
 If the current environment for our clients, including, in particular, our Internet-related clients, does not improve, our business, results of operations and financial condition could be materially adversely affected.
 In addition, the non-payment or late payment of amounts due to us from a significant number of clients would negatively impact our financial condition.
-We increased our allowance for doubtful accounts by \$15,000 to approximately \$79,000 in the six months ended June 30, 2004, principally due to an increase in accounts receivable as a result of increased sales.
-During the year ended December 31, 2003, we increased our allowance for doubtful accounts by \$15,000, principally due to an increase in accounts receivable as a result of increased sales.
-During the year ended December 31, 2003, we increased our allowance for doubtful accounts by \$15,000, principally due to an increase in accounts receivable as a result of increased sales.
-During the year ended December 31, 2003, we increased our allowance for doubtful accounts by \$15,000, principally due to an increase in accounts receivable as a result of increased sales, and we wrote off approximately \$21,000 of previously reserved accounts, leaving a net allowance of \$64,000 at December 31, 2003.
+We increased our allowance for doubtful accounts by \$30,000 to approximately \$84,000 in the six months ended June 30, 2005, principally due to an increase in accounts receivable as a result of increased sales.
+During the year ended December 31, 2004, we increased our allowance for doubtful accounts receivable as a result of increase is a result of increased sales, and we wrote off approximately \$40,000 of previously reserved accounts, leaving a net allowance of \$54,000 at December 31, 2004.